10 Supplements for Heart Health and Covid Recovery Support

 Recommendation: Vitamin D3 5000 IU per day in the absence of blood levels; and adjust the dose to what’s required to maintain an optimal serum vitamin D for you.

-2. Vitamin K – Like vitamin D, vitamin K (link to vit K article) is another fat-soluble nutrient that we might not think about in heart health at first but does play a significant role.
+2. Vitamin K – Like vitamin D, vitamin K is another fat-soluble nutrient that we might not think about in heart health at first but does play a significant role.

 There are two forms of vitamin K – Vitamin K1 and vitamin K2.
 Vitamin K1 plays a key role in blood clotting and vitamin-K-dependent proteins in the body.
 Vitamin K2 is involved in calcium metabolism and directing calcium to the bones.
 Newer evidence suggests that vitamin K2 helps prevent heart disease by reducing the deposits of calcification in arteries.